hmcts/pip-account-management/README.md

 The template is a working application with a minimal setup.
 It contains:
  * application skeleton.
- * setup script to prepare project
+ * setup script to prepare project.
  * common plugins and libraries.
  * docker setup
  * swagger configuration for api documentation ([see how to publish your api documentation to shared repository](https://github.com/hmcts/reform-api-docs#publish-swagger-docs))